RagedUnicorn/wow-classic-gearmenu/DEVELOPMENT.md

 The project uses [busted](https://lunarmodules.github.io/busted/) for headless unit tests.
 Specs live under `test/headless/spec/`; a busted helper at `test/headless/Bootstrap.lua` sets up the addon globals and loads the pure modules so they can be tested without the WoW client running.
-The `test/headless/` subfolder keeps these headless specs separate from future in-game tests under `test/`.
+The `test/headless/` subfolder keeps these headless specs separate from the manual in-game test cases under `test/manual/`.
+The release test procedure - automated gates, the in-game test matrix and the manual test case catalog - is documented in [test/TESTING.md](test/TESTING.md).

 **To run the test suite:**